jamieweb/jamieweb/README.md

     /security page with HackerOne policy
     Apache security headers on a per-page basis blog post/guide Add IRC to /other/
+    Homepage rework (see jamieweb/jamieweb-dev)
+    Link to IPv[46] test pages & direct IP links in /other or somewhere easy to access Geodiverse hosting?

     TLS 1.3 - Waiting for native support in Ubuntu repo Apache package HTTP/2 - Waiting for native support in Ubuntu repo Apache package